geoschem/GCHP/docs/source/user-guide/debugging.rst

 If you encounter a build error and cannot figure it out from what is printed to the terminal, rebuild with verbose on and send standard output and errors to a log.
 You can do this with :literal:`make -j VERBOSE=1 2>&1 | build.log`.
-Search the log for string :literal:`error`, first with spaces in front of and after the work, and then only in front.
+Search the log for string :literal:`error`, first with a space in front of and after the word, and then only in front.
 This usually hones in on where the error message occurs.
 You want to find the very first occurrence of this in the log.